 Can you believe it?
 DailyArt Magazine is turning seven!
 To celebrate this exciting milestone, we asked our incredible staff and talented contributors...

 min Read20 July 2022

-Our title image is by Edvard Munch.
-The undulating coastline forms a counter-point to the strict vertical lines of the trees and that column of reflected moonlight.
-There are no people here, this painting is very much about mood and feeling.
+Have you ever seen a full moon?
+Let’s take a look at some wonderful artists who have featured our celestial companion in a variety of settings across the ages.
+Our title image is by Edvard Munch; the undulating coastline forms a counter-point to the strict vertical lines of the trees and the column of reflected moonlight.
+There are no people here – this painting is very much about mood and feeling.